okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-sdk-use-case-pwd-recovery-mfa/main/java/integrationsteps.md

 </div>

 > **Note:** The email sent to the user has a **Reset Password** link that isn't yet supported.
 Use the provided code instead.
-See [Limitations: Passwordless sign-in with magic links](/docs/guides/oie-embedded-sdk-limitations/main/#passwordless-sign-in-with-magic-links).
+See [SDK limitations and workarounds: Passwordless sign-in with magic links](/docs/guides/oie-embedded-sdk-limitations/main/#passwordless-sign-in-with-magic-links).

 ### 4: The user submits the email verification code